openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 deleteJavaScriptRegister(name: string)

 Deletes a specific application JavaScript object that is registered with the window through **registerJavaScriptProxy**.
-The deletion takes effect immediately, with no need for invoking the[refresh](#refreshdeprecated) API.
+The deletion takes effect immediately, with no need for invoking the [refresh](#refreshdeprecated) API.

 This API is deprecated since API version 9.
 You are advised to use [deleteJavaScriptRegister<sup>9+</sup>](../apis/js-apis-webview.md#deletejavascriptregister) instead.